timwhat/Quartz58/JOURNAL.md

   - Additionally with its compatibility with zmk
   - Ultimately I decided to veto it for now and if I were to have one of the above problems I would just connect each separately to the computer.
 - ANO Directional Navigation and Scroll Wheel Rotary Encoder
+  - SPENT WAYYY too much time trying to find a premade schematic and footprint for this, although all this reaserch wasn't for nothing
   - Found the white version of this encoder at digikey with the part number TSWB3NCB111LFS
   - Found datasheet for it, so I can later create my custom pcb for it
 - TPS65 Trackpad
   - Found the datasheet for it, so I can later create a custom symbol for it
 - THUS to conclude today, completed simple stuff of the schematic, although I would still need to create the custom symbols for the ANO encoder and TPS65 ENCODER
   ![progress on schematic so far](IMGS/schematic2025-07-17.png)

+**Time Spent**: ~6 hours